paritytech/txwrapper-core/packages/txwrapper-examples/common-good-parachain/README.md

 Note for this step: If an `orange` icon appears in the top right after submitting the transaction that shows `error badOrigin`, refresh and resubmit the transaction until it succeeds.

 ## Mint some test Asset to Alice's account

-9) After creating and making your test asset sufficient, its time to mint some of your asset to `Alice`'s account.
+9) After creating and making your test asset sufficient, it's time to mint some of your asset to `Alice`'s account.
 Click the `Network` menu and select `Assets`.
 Here you should see your created test asset and on the far right a `Mint` button.
 Click `Mint`, ensure `Alice` is the `mint to address`, enter the amount to mint(e.g. 100000) then click Mint and sign the transaction.

 ## Construct and submit example transaction in Txwrapper-Core